 There are two main approaches for getting metadata:

-User interfaces for people: the first table lists a few user interfaces that we provide to access metadata, but you may want to start with our newest, open, most comprehensive, and easiest-to-use human interface, Metadata Search.
+User interfaces for people: there are a few options listed below but you may want to start with our newest, open, most comprehensive, and easiest-to-use human interface, Metadata Search.

 If you’re interested in using these tools or APIs for production services, we offer the Metadata Plus service with outputs in either/or JSON or XML, and with extra service and support guarantees.
-If you are interested in the Plus service please contact our outreach team.
+If you are interested in the Plus service please contact us.

 The APIs listed here provide metadata in a variety of representations (aka output formats).
 If you want to get access to our metadata in a particular representation (e.g. RDF, BibTex, XML, CSL), you can use content negotiation to retrieve the metadata for a DOI in the representation you want.
 Content negotiation is supported by a number of DOI registration agencies including Crossref, DataCite, and mEDRA.